-MTT 282 SPECIAL TOPICS IN MACHINE TOOL TECHNOLOGY (1T.6M)3 credits PREREQUISITE: Permission of instructor
+MTT 282 SPECIAL TOPICS IN MACHINE TOOL TECHNOLOGY (1T, 6M) 3 credits

 This course is a guided study of special projects in machine tool technology.
 Emphasis is placed on student needs.
 Upon completion, students should be able to demonstrate skills developed to meet specific needs.